moby/moby/docs/sources/reference/api/docker_remote_api.rst

 .. http:get:: /images/viz

    This URI no longer exists.
-The ``images -viz`` output is now generated in the client, using the ``/images/json`` data.
+The ``images --viz`` output is now generated in the client, using the ``/images/json`` data.

 v1.6